srikanth-chillappagari/fund-project/README.md

-#Java Project
+# Fund Project

-*Project for creating Java applications which do coomon tasks.*
+*This is is for funding the project.*

 **Java 7**